-(99) "Wood waste" means chemically untreated wood pieces or particles generated from processes commonly used in the timber products industry.
+(106) "Wood waste" means chemically untreated wood pieces or particles generated from processes commonly used in the timber products industry.
 Such materials include but are not limited to sawdust, chips, shavings, stumps, bark, hog-fuel and log sort yard waste, but do not include wood pieces or particles containing or treated with chemical additives, glue resin, or chemical preservatives.

-(100) "Wood waste Landfill" means a landfill that receives primarily wood waste.
+(107) "Wood waste Landfill" means a landfill that receives primarily wood waste.

+(108)“Woody biomass” means material from trees and woody plants, including limbs, tops, needles, leaves and other woody parts, grown in a forest, woodland, farm, rangeland or wildland-urban interface environment that is the by-product of forest management, ecosystem restoration or hazardous fuel reduction treatment.

-(101) "Zone of Saturation" means a three-dimensional section of the soil or rock in which all open spaces are filled with groundwater.
+(109) "Zone of Saturation" means a three-dimensional section of the soil or rock in which all open spaces are filled with groundwater.
 The thickness and extent of a saturated zone may vary seasonally or periodically in response to changes in the rate or amount of groundwater recharge, discharge or withdrawal.